Wood Stove 101: Using Seasoned Firewood

 - Cleaner burning: Not only does wet wood make start-up a pain, but it increases smoke and soot as the wood heats up.
 Wood stove start-up typically emits harmful pollutants into your local community and home.
 The wetter the wood, the more harmful the pollutants created.
 Seasoning wood decreases these harmful pollutants.

 - A cleaner glass door: All that smoke doesn’t do your door any favors either.
 The byproducts of an inefficient burn with non-seasoned wood often stick to the front door glass only to be removed by scrubbing.
 We all enjoy the look of fire, so let’s keep it visible.

 - Decreased creosote: Creosote is a top safety concern for wood stove users because it has the potential to cause chimney fires.
 Some creosote formation is inevitable, and regular chimney inspections and cleanings are a must.
 But burning wet wood dramatically increases the rate of creosote formation, and in turn increases the chances of a chimney fire.
 Using seasoned wood with the correct firewood moisture content helps to keep you and your family safe.

 How Do I Know if I’m Using Seasoned Wood?

 We highly recommend all wood burning stove operators use a moisture meter with their firewood.
-There are low cost moisture meters available that quickly read your firewood moisture content.
+There are moisture meters available that quickly read your firewood moisture content.
 Just split a piece of wood and use the moisture meter to make sure the wood is under 20% moisture before burning.

-How do I get seasoned firewood?
+How do I get and keep my firewood seasoned?

 - Stack the wood off the ground.
-Use concrete pad or some other elevated structure to keep the wood away from the wet ground.
+Use a concrete pad or some other elevated structure to keep the wood away from the wet ground.

 If you like this article, be sure to click our like button below and share with your friends on Facebook.